Stanley, Hong Kong: Correctional Services Department (CSD) Complex

 Stanley Prison is a maximum security level correctional facility, established in 1937, that houses the most hardened of criminals from the Hong Kong Judicial System.
 The Pak Sha Wan Correctional Institution (a medium security institution established in 1999) and the Tung Tau Correctional Institution (a minimum security institution established in 1982) are all part of the overall Hong Kong Correctional Services Department complex in Stanley.
 Nearby on Stanley Village Road is the Ma Hang Prison (a minimum security institution established in 1974) which houses male adult prisoners and clinically old prisoners of low security risk.

 The CSD Staff Training Institute is also located in Stanley.
 It is responsible for planning and implementing training programmes to equip CSD staff with relevant knowledge.

 The Correctional Services Museum is located at the entrance to the CSD complex in Stanley.
 It is open from 10:00 am to 5:00 pm daily except Mondays and public holidays.
 The Museum's collection has over 680 artefacts in nine galleries occupying some 480 square metres.
 Admission to the museum is free of charge.

+Rhino Rock

+Rhino Rock, or Che Pau Teng, is a famous landmark that's a short hike within Stanley.
+The hike's main claim to fame is the rhinoceros-shaped rock that overlooks the Correctional Services Department Complex and the South China Sea.
+The trail takes just over an hour to complete.
+Despite its short duration, it is easy to get lost, so attempt this hike with caution.